Krissu3212/TUKServerApp/README.md

 # TUKServerApp
 Android app for TUK MC server

-App displays server status, chat and training plan.
+App displays server status, amount of players, players list, server chat and training plan.
 You can start MC server from inside the app.
 App also has a simple app starter widget